Eventeer Awards 2023 |Nominations are Now Open!

 So, why not tell stories in your content?

-The world consists of narratives — they are perfect for illustrating the point, and help audiences read stories with stronger interest than those with only bare facts or statistics.
+The world consists of narratives — they are perfect for illustrating the point, and build stronger interest than those with only bare facts or statistics.
 Keep in mind your content’s overall structure: Illustrate first and explain afterward.

 Break up your writing with visual content (e.g. images, GIFs, infographics, slides, or other relevant options).
 Try using active verbs and descriptive adjectives, as they will allow the audience to “see and feel” what you want to say.